ischool-590pr-2019-fall/final_projects/README.md

 ## Hypothesis
-- People are not satisfied with the app will be more likely to publish the reviews
+- 1.People are not satisfied with the app will be more likely to publish the reviews

   *find the percentage of people writing reviews V.S. rating score relationship*

-- review word analysis
+- 2.review word analysis

   *part1: words frequency among all apps*